 Many whitefly-transmitted viruses, particularly begomoviruses, employ a persistent circulative transmission mechanism (Figure 1).
 The insect ingests viral particles with its stylets.
 Virions pass along the food canal and reach the oesophagus and the midgut.
 They cross the filter chamber and the midgut into the haemolymph, translocate into the primary salivary glands and are egested with the saliva into the plant phloem (Naveed et al., 2023).
 The journey of begomoviruses within their whitefly vector involves multiple barriers.
 Begomoviruses have to cross several barriers and checkpoints successfully, while interacting with would-be receptors and other whitefly proteins.
 The bulk of the virus remains associated with the midgut and the filter chamber.
 In these tissues, viral genomes, mainly from the tomato yellow leaf curl virus (TYLCV) family, may be transcribed and may replicate.
 However, at the same time, virus amounts peak, and the insect autophagic response is activated, which in turn inhibits replication and induces the destruction of the virus (Naveed et al., 2023).

 Some begomoviruses can accumulate in tissues outside the typical transmission pathway.
 Some begomoviruses invade tissues outside the circulative pathway, such as ovaries and fat cells.
 Autophagy limits the amounts of virus associated with these organs (Czosnek et al., 2017).
 The transmission of begomoviruses by B. tabaci involves specific molecular interactions.
-The whitefly Bemisia tabaci (Hemiptera: Aleyrodidae) is one of the most important virus vectors, transmitting more than four hundred virus species, the majority belonging to begomoviruses (Geminiviridae), with their ssDNA genomes.
+The whitefly B. tabaci (Hemiptera: Aleyrodidae) is one of the most important virus vectors, transmitting more than four hundred virus species, the majority belonging to begomoviruses (Geminiviridae), with their ssDNA genomes.
 Begomoviruses are transmitted by B. tabaci in a persistent, circulative manner, during which the virus breaches barriers in the digestive, haemolymph, and salivary systems, and interacts with insect proteins along the transmission pathway.
 These interactions and the tissue tropism in the vector body determine the efficiency and specificity of the transmission (Ghosh et al., 2021).

 3.2.
 Semi-Persistent Transmission